LinkedIn page insights tracking pixel

 Why Your Sales Scripts Are Failing (And It's Not Why You Think)

-Butch Hodson
+By Butch Hodson

 Let’s address the elephant in the room: most salespeople hate scripts.